tahamohsini/CompilerProject/README.md

-This repo is the project (practical implementation) of our compulsary course @ Department of Computer Science - University of Karachi in 6th Semester.
+Project (practical implementation) of our compulsary course @ Department of Computer Science - University of Karachi in 6th Semester.

 (BSCS-504)	Compiler Construction - I